tech-scripts/tech-scripts/README.md

 ## 🚀 Project Overview

 **Tech Scripts** is a collection of utilities designed to simplify Linux system management, automation, and configuration.
-The project includes tools for managing LXC containers and virtual machines in Proxmox VE, as well as utilities for Debian system optimization, monitoring, and task automation.
+The project includes tools for stress testing system components, automating updates, optimizing system performance, and managing LXC containers and virtual machines.
 Key features include:

+- **Stress Testing**: Tools for testing CPU, disk, and memory performance.
+- **System Optimization**: Utilities for configuring swap, GRUB, and startup scripts.
+- **Automation**: Scripts for automatic updates and system monitoring.
+- **Security**: Notifications for SSH logins.
-- **LXC and VM Management**: Simplify the configuration, and monitoring of LXC containers and virtual machines in Proxmox VE.
+- **LXC and VM Management**: Tools for managing LXC containers and virtual machines.
-- **Debian Configuration**: Tools for optimizing system performance, including swap management, GRUB configuration, and startup commands.
-- **SSH in Telegram**: Receive notifications about SSH connections and manage sessions via Telegram.
-- **Task Automation**: Scripts for backups, resource monitoring, and other routine tasks.

 ---

 ## 📦 Features

+### Stress Testing
+- **CPU Stress Test**: Test the stability and performance of your processor.
+- **Disk Stress Test**: Evaluate the speed and reliability of your storage.
+- **Memory Stress Test**: Check the stability and performance of your RAM.

+### System Optimization
+- **Swap Configuration**: Optimize and configure swap files for better memory management.
+- **GRUB Configuration**: Customize the GRUB bootloader for improved system performance.
+- **Startup Scripts**: Automate tasks with custom scripts that run at system startup.

+### Automation
+- **Auto Update**: Automatically update your system for security and performance improvements.
+- **System Monitoring**: Tools for monitoring system health and resource usage.

+### Security
+- **SSH Notifications**: Receive real-time alerts for new SSH connections.

 ### LXC and VM Management
+- **LXC Containers**: Manage LXC containers with ease.
-- **Create and Delete Containers**: Easily manage LXC containers.
+- **Virtual Machines**: Configure and manage virtual machines.
-- **Configure Virtual Machines**: Quickly set up VMs in Proxmox VE.
-- **Resource Monitoring**: Track resource usage for containers and VMs.

-### Debian Configuration
-- **Swap Management**: Optimize and configure swap files.
-- **Startup Commands**: Automate tasks with custom startup scripts.
-- **GRUB Configuration**: Customize the GRUB bootloader for better system performance.

-### SSH in Telegram
-- **SSH Notifications**: Get real-time alerts in Telegram for new SSH connections.
-- **Session Management**: Control SSH sessions via a Telegram bot.

-### Other Utilities
-- **System Monitoring**: Tools for monitoring system health and resource usage.
-- **Backup Automation**: Scripts for automated data backups.

 ---